 See related blog: Keep Young Children Learning at Home During Trying Times.

 Many families with young children are seeking resources about learning at home with young children as the COVID-19 situation evolves in our communities.
 This is a trying time for early childhood programs and families as they work together to keep young children safe, healthy, and learning.
 We encourage adults to (1) keep a stable routine and provide consistent guidance, (2) give child-appropriate explanations, (3) provide developmentally appropriate activities, and (4) reach out for support and information from reliable sources.
 The resources on this list are organized by these four principles.
 (Note: This list was created on March 12, 2020.
-IEL will continue to update this list as the COVID-19 situation evolves.)
+For additional IEL resources created about this topic, please see our COVID-19 page.)

 Stable Routines and Consistent Guidance